gearfinity/gearfinity/README.md

 ## Get in Touch

 Have questions or suggestions?
 Eager to share your latest creation?
 We're all ears!
-Here's how you can reach out to us...
+Feel free to open up an issue or message us directly ad gearfinity3d@gmail.com